simbricks/simbricks.github.io/_posts/2024-07-10-orchestration-framework.md

 collecting results from component simulators in SimBricks simulations.
 All a user needs to do is write a Python script that defines the simulation, including the system topology, simulators to use, drivers, and applications to run.
-Then, by simply running the simulation with the simbricks-run command, the SimBricks orchestration framework handles the rest of the execution details.
+Then, by simply running the simulation with the `simbricks-run` command, the SimBricks orchestration framework handles the rest of the execution details.

+![Overview of the SimBricks orchestration framework.
+From simulation configuration script as the input, into the orchestration framework, which launches the simulation comprising multiple connected simulator instances.](/assets/images/blog/orchestration-framework.svg)

 Now, let’s look at a concrete (simple) example of a SimBricks orchestration script.
 In this script, we set up two hosts connected to a switch via individual NICs , and the client host configured to send a ping to the server.
 There is iPython Notebook with another simulation example and more detailed introduction [here](https://github.com/simbricks/simbricks-examples/blob/main/first-steps/first_steps.ipynb).
-Feel free to explore it for a deepr understanding.
+Feel free to explore it for a deeper understanding.

 # Create an Experiment
 First, let’s start with creating an experiment.